salixzs/Dapper.Cqrs/README.md

 public async Task<int> Create(SampleData dataObject) =>
     await _db.ExecuteAsync(new SampleCreateCommand(dataObject));
 ```

+## Testability
+As package uses interfaces for everything - it is easy to be mocked for isolation in pure unit-testing routines.

+`Testing` package includes prepared base classes and helpers to automatically find all Queries and Commands in your project and validate SQL statements in those against database for syntax validity.
+There are helpers for other testing needs, like compare DTO with database object and write/read tests.

+See Sample project testing project for reference to such tests.

 # Installation
 For .Net projects which needs access to database, reference database engine specific package.